serge-community/zing/docs/features/invoices.rst

 Invoice Generation
 ==================

-Out of users' activity and with the help of some extra configuration, Pootle is able to generate monthly-based invoices and optionally send them via e-mail.
+Out of users' activity and with the help of some extra configuration, Zing is able to generate monthly-based invoices and optionally send them via e-mail.
 This is useful when paid contractors and/or agencies are involved in the translation process.